Hormonal pills are possible. Rating of the best contraceptives

 • for combined drugs – lactation.

-If you avoid using birth control pills with such contraindications, then the likely harm from hormonal contraceptives is much less than their real benefits.
+If you avoid using birth control pills with such contraindications, then the likely harm from hormonal contraceptives is much less than their real benefit.

-If a woman does not want or cannot take hormonal OCs, she can use new generation non-hormonal contraceptive pills to prevent pregnancy.
+If a woman does not want or cannot take hormonal OCs, she can use new generation non-hormonal birth control pills to prevent pregnancy.
 It must be clearly understood that they mean spermicidal agents for topical use, that is, vaginal tablets.
-They must be inserted into the vagina before intercourse.
+They need to be inserted into the vagina before sexual intercourse.
 These drugs not only kill sperm, but also have an anti-inflammatory effect.
-Unfortunately, the contraceptive effectiveness of such drugs is less, the chance of getting pregnant when using them is 20-25%.
-Of this group, the most commonly used vaginal tablets are Pharmatex, Benatex, Gynecotex.
+Unfortunately, the contraceptive effectiveness of such drugs is less; the chance of getting pregnant when using them is 20-25%.
+From this group, the vaginal tablets Pharmatex, Benatex, Ginekotex are most often used.

-In modern gynecology, hormonal contraception is considered the "gold standard" for preventing unwanted pregnancies.
-Modern means are effective, well tolerated, have not only a contraceptive, but also a therapeutic effect.
-Self-selection of birth control pills is difficult.
-To discuss issues of contraception, you should consult a doctor.
+In modern gynecology, hormonal contraception is considered the “gold standard” for protecting against unwanted pregnancy.
+Modern drugs are effective, well tolerated, and have not only a contraceptive, but also a therapeutic effect.
+Choosing birth control pills on your own is difficult.
+To discuss issues of birth control, you should consult a doctor.

 Instructions for choosing contraceptives for women of different ages.